 6 Facts You May Not Know About Loneliness

-An additional and crucial step we need to take to building connections and communities is to normalise loneliness.
+A crucial step we need to take to building connections and communities is to normalise loneliness.
 Much like an elephant in a room, ignoring it won't make it leave.
 Together we can normalise loneliness by understanding it and talking about it.
+Understanding loneliness, destigmatising it and facing it are the first steps to minimising it.

 1. The difference between social isolation and loneliness